LoL DPS items guide - Core equipment for Damage Dealers

 Hextech GLP-800: 80 AP, 20% Cooldown Reduction, 600 Mana

-Active: Upon use fires icy bolts in shape of cone in front of the user.
+Active: Upon use fires icy bolts in shape of a cone in front of the user.
 Each of the bolts deals magical damage based on AP of the user and slows a target by 65% for 2 seconds decaying over time.

 A great addition to champions who need to use additional catch up mechanics to land their abilities.
-It is a great addition to Neeko's toolkit as it provides long range AOE slow which lets her catch more flies with her ultimate.
+It is a great addition to Neeko's toolkit as it provides long-range AOE slow which lets her catch more flies with her ultimate.
 This is the best example of what this item does and on which situations you should buy it.
-If you don't need a long range slow but rather the damage that it provides then consider buying a Luden's Echo.
+If you don't need a long-range slow but rather the damage that it provides then consider buying a Luden's Echo.

 Hextech Protobelt-01: 60 AP 10% Cooldown Reduction, 300 Health

 An item often used by champions who need a gap closer ability like Vladimir or Ekko.
-Hextech Protobelt provides good amount of AP and CDR while also improving survivability with +300 health bonus.
+Hextech Protobelt provides good amount of AP and CDR while also improving survivability with +300 health bonuses.
 People who want an easier or safer waveclear can consider buying it for that benefit.
-It is worth noting that projectiles produced by this item can be blocked by terrain, structures and minions so it is not the best item for ganking.
+It is worth noting that projectiles produced by this item can be blocked by terrain, structures, and minions so it is not the best item for ganking.